milkschen/leviosam2/README.md

     -t 16
 ```

-See [this README](https://github.com/milkschen/leviosam2/blob/main/pipeline/README.md) to learn more about running the full levioSAM2
+See [this README](https://github.com/milkschen/leviosam2/blob/main/workflow/README.md) to learn more about running the full levioSAM2 workflow.
-pipeline.

 ## Publication